 (Warning: this story contains strong themes and may be disturbing to some.)

 Ultimately, I wasn’t born into art or riches.
 That much I can tell you.
-I was born into struggle, poverty and hardship.
+I was born into struggle and hardship.
 Growing up, every corner of my life was always about something sport related or horse related not really my forte being the middle child.
 Younger years of school I struggled with maths and English classes and was looked down upon for being left-handed.
 My confidence seemed to always be shattered.

 Dim hallways echoing with arguments in my childhood home, nights colder than they should’ve been, and dreams that felt too far to touch.
 People said kids like me didn’t make it out.
 And somehow, I agreed.
 Years on, smoking marijuana and drinking whiskey made me a mess.
 All I could do was think about taking my own life.
 Suicide seemed so bliss compared to having an ex- fiancé, horrible boss and terrible friends.